 - (3) Harvested lots of hemp plants must not be commingled with other harvested lots or other material without prior written permission from the Department. - (4) Only lots that meet the acceptable hemp THC level may enter the stream of commerce. - (5) A Licensee may demand one additional pre-harvest test of a lot if it is believed that the original total delta-9 tetrahydrocannabinol concentration level test results were in error.
-Additional pre-harvest testing must be conducted at the same laboratory that originally tested the lot sample. - (a) Additional pre-harvest testing may use the original sample, provided sufficient sample material remains, or an additional sample from the lot collected by a Department-approved sampling agent. - (6) Any lot yielding an official sample test result, or additional pre-harvest official sample test result, as applicable, exceeding the acceptable hemp THC level, must not enter the stream of commerce and the Licensee must either dispose of or remediate the lot in accordance with these Rules. - (7) A Licensee must not: - (a) Cultivate or handle hemp on any Grow Site not listed on the Hemp Grower License and must take immediate steps to prevent the inadvertent growth of hemp outside of the authorized Grow Site(s); - (b) Cultivate or handle any cannabis that is not hemp; - (c) Cultivate or handle hemp in any structure that is used for residential purposes; - (d) Cultivate any other crop within a lot of hemp; - (e) Allow unsupervised public access to hemp or hemp Grow Sites; or - (f) Cultivate or handle hemp on property owned by, leased from, or previously submitted in a Hemp Grower License Application by any person who is ineligible for, was terminated from, or was denied admission to the program for failure to obtain an acceptable criminal history report or for violations of the Georgia Hemp Farming Act or these Rules. - (8) The Licensee must post weatherproof signage at the entrance to each Grow Site.
-The signage must be at least three feet (3') in length and two feet (2') in height or the maximum allowable size for signage pursuant to applicable local ordinances, whichever is smaller, and must include at least the following information: - (a) The statement, "Georgia Department of Agriculture Licensed Hemp Grower";
+Additional pre-harvest testing must be conducted at the same laboratory that originally tested the lot sample. - (a) Additional pre-harvest testing may use the original sample, provided sufficient sample material remains, or an additional sample from the lot collected by a Department-approved sampling agent. - (5)(6) Any lot with yielding an official sample test result, or additional pre-harvest official sample test result, as applicable, exceeding the acceptable hemp THC level, must not be further handled, processed, or enter the stream of commerce, and the Licensee must ensure either dispose of or remediate the lot-is disposed of in accordance with these Rules. - (1) Any Licensee may request additional testing if it is believed that the original delta-9 tetrahydrocannabinol concentration level test results were in error. - (2)(7) A Licensee must not: - (a) Cultivate or handle hemp on any Grow Site not listed on the Hemp Grower License Application and must take immediate steps to prevent the inadvertent growth of hemp outside of the authorized Grow Site(s); - (b) Cultivate or handle any cannabis that is not hemp; - (c) Cultivate or handle hemp in any structure that is used for residential purposes; - (d) Fail to keep hemp physically separated from other crops unless prior approval is obtained in writing from the Department;Cultivate any other crop within a lot of hemp; - (e) Allow unsupervised public access to hemp or hemp Grow Sites; or - (f) Cultivate or handle hemp on property owned by, leased from, or previously submitted in a Hemp Grower License Application by any person who is ineligible for, was terminated from, or was denied admission to the program for failure to obtain an acceptable criminal history report or for violations of the Georgia Hemp Farming Act or these Rules.

-- (b) The name of the Licensee; - (c) The Georgia Department of Agriculture Hemp Grower License number; and - (d) The Department's telephone number, (404) 656-3600. - (9) The Licensee must comply with all applicable local, state, and federal laws, rules, regulations, and ordinances at all times.
+- (3)(8) The Licensee must post weatherproof signage at the entrance to each Grow Site that is one (1) acre or less in size as well as at locations where Grow Sites are visible to public roadways in a manner that would reasonably be expected to be seen by a person in the area.
+The signage must be at least three feet (3') in length and two feet (2') in height or the maximum allowable size for signage pursuant to applicable local ordinances, whichwhichever is smaller, and must include at least the following information: - (a) The statement, "Georgia Department of Agriculture Licensed Hemp Grower"; - (b) The name of the Licensee; - (c) The Georgia Department of Agriculture Hemp Grower License number; and - (d) The Department's telephone number, (404) 656-3600. - (4)(9) The Licensee must comply with all applicable local, state, and federal laws, rules, regulations, and ordinances at all times.